 What's UP?
 2015/16

-DonahiesCS celebrates World Earth Day, Friday April 29th.
+DonahiesCS celebrated World Earth Day on Friday April 29th.

-DonahiesCS students and Sean O'Casey Theatre East Wall will perform a Commerative Play, based on the works of Sean O'Casey, in memory of the 80 plus members of St.Laurence O'Tooles GAA Club who fought in the 1916 Rising.
+DonahiesCS students and Sean O'Casey Theatre East Wall performed a Commerative Play, based on the works of Sean O'Casey, in memory of the 80 plus members of St.Laurence O'Tooles GAA Club who fought in the 1916 Rising.

 When?
 Thursday April 14th & Friday April 15th

 Where?
 Sean O'Casey Theatre, St. Mary's Road, East Wall.